CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

-## Migrate MongoDB to Cosmos DB using Azure Database Migration
+## Exercise 2: Migrate MongoDB to Cosmos DB using Azure Database Migration
   Duration: 30 Minutes

 In this exercise you will be migrating you on-prem mongodb database to Azure cosmos db using Azure database migration.